Kong/docs.konghq.com/app/docs/0.6.x/admin-api.md

 ### Retrieve node status

-Retrieve usage informations about a node, with some basic information about the connections being processed by the underlying nginx process.
+Retrieve usage information about a node, with some basic information about the connections being processed by the underlying nginx process.
 Because Kong is built on top of nginx, every existing nginx monitoring tool or agent can also be used.

 #### Endpoint